ericcrandall/BIO444/lessons/mutation/MutationChapter.md

 There are three additional models that are commonly used in modeling the evolutionary process, and each one of them has even more twists that can be specified.

-2. The Felsenstein model, which incorporates base composition
+2. The Felsenstein model, which incorporates base composition.
+Jukes-Kantor and K80 assume bases occur at a frequency of 0.25
 3. The HKY model combines both base composition and transition-transversion differences, along with variable rates, into what is at present the most widely used model.
 4. The Generalized Time-Reversible model (GTR),which incorporates separate parameters for each different transition or transversion.